 Students in South Africa are based at the world-renowned Kruger National Park, allowing direct study of African savanna ecosystems.
 Programs include Global Health and African Ecology and Conservation.

-Contact Professor Stanback for more information on OTS programs.
+Contact Prof. Mark Stanback for more information on OTS programs.

 The School for Field Studies' (SFS) semester and summer programs, accredited by the University of Minnesota, create transformative study-abroad experiences through field-based learning and research.
-SFS "classrooms" include coral reefs, rainforests and African savannas, with programs available in Panama, Bhutan, Kenya and Tanzania, Australia, New Zealand, Costa Rica, and the Turks and Caicos Islands.
+SFS "classrooms" include coral reefs, rainforests and African savannas, with programs available in Panama, Bhutan, Kenya and Tanzania, Australia, New Zealand, Costa Rica and the Turks & Caicos Islands.

 Davidson students receive priority acceptance to SFS programs, and can receive biology course credits for them.

-Every summer Professor Case leads a month-long trip to Mwandi, Zambia as part of the BIO368 course.
+Every summer Prof. Verna Case leads a month-long trip to Mwandi, Zambia as part of the BIO368 course.
 Students attend rounds and do rotations under the supervision of health care workers in the mission hospital.

 Contact Prof. Case for more information.

-The Duke Marine Lab (DML) offers semester and summer programs in marine science at its oceanfront campus in Beaufort, NC.
+The Duke Marine Lab (DML) offers semester and summer programs in marine science at its oceanfront campus in Beaufort, N.C.
 Davidson is a member in the Marine Sciences Education Conservation (MSEC).
-Contact Professor Peroni for more information.
+Davidson College financial aid does not travel for this program.
+Contact Prof. Pat Peroni for more information.

-The Danish Institute for Study Abroad provides a wide variety of science courses taught in English in fields such as biology, bioinfermatics, biotechnology, medicine, environmental science, neuroscience, and public health.
+The Danish Institute for Study Abroad provides a wide variety of science courses taught in English in fields such as biology, bioinformatics, biotechnology, medicine, environmental science, neuroscience and public health.

 SIT Study Abroad (School for International Training) offers semester, summer, and academic-year field-based programs for undergraduate students in Africa, Asia and the Pacific, Europe, Latin America and the Middle East.
 SIT students experience cultural immersion through fieldwork, intensive language classes and urban and rural homestays with local families.
 They do research through an independent study project or case studies.